Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/alzDefaultPolicyAssignments.bicep.md

 -------------- | -------- | -----------
 parTopLevelManagementGroupPrefix | No       | Prefix used for the management group hierarchy. parTopLevelManagementGroupSuffix | No       | Optional suffix for the management group hierarchy.
 This suffix will be appended to management group names/IDs.
 Include a preceding dash if required.
 Example: -suffix parTopLevelPolicyAssignmentSovereigntyGlobal | No       | Object used to assign Sovereignty Baseline - Global Policies to the intermediate root management group.'  - `parTopLevelSovereignGlobalPoliciesEnable - Switch to enable/disable deployment of the Sovereignty Baseline - Global Policies Assignment to the intermediate root management group. - `parListOfAllowedLocations` - The list of locations that your organization can use to restrict deploying resources to.
-If left empty, only the deployment location will be allowed.
-parPolicyAssignmentSovereigntyConfidential | No       | Object used to assign Sovereignty Baseline - Confidential Policies to the confidential landing zone management groups.'  - `parAllowedResourceTypes` - The list of Azure resource types approved for usage, which is the set of resource types that have a SKU backed by Azure Confidential Computing or resource types that do not process customer data.
+If left empty, only the deployment location will be allowed. - `parPolicyEffect` - The effect type for the Sovereignty Baseline - Global Policies Assignment. parPolicyAssignmentSovereigntyConfidential | No       | Object used to assign Sovereignty Baseline - Confidential Policies to the confidential landing zone management groups.'  - `parAllowedResourceTypes` - The list of Azure resource types approved for usage, which is the set of resource types that have a SKU backed by Azure Confidential Computing or resource types that do not process customer data.
 Leave empty to allow all relevant resource types. - `parListOfAllowedLocations` - The list of locations that your organization can use to restrict deploying resources to.
 If left empty, only the deployment location will be allowed. - `parallowedVirtualMachineSKUs` - The list of VM SKUs approved approved for usage, which is the set of SKUs backed by Azure Confidential Computing.
-Leave empty to allow all relevant SKUs.
-parPlatformMgAlzDefaultsEnable | No       | Management, Identity and Connectivity Management Groups beneath Platform Management Group have been deployed.
+Leave empty to allow all relevant SKUs. - `parPolicyEffect` - The effect type for the Sovereignty Baseline - Confidential Policies Assignment. parPlatformMgAlzDefaultsEnable | No       | Management, Identity and Connectivity Management Groups beneath Platform Management Group have been deployed.
 If set to false, platform policies are assigned to the Platform Management Group; otherwise policies are assigned to the child management groups. parLandingZoneChildrenMgAlzDefaultsEnable | No       | Corp & Online Management Groups beneath Landing Zones Management Groups have been deployed.
 If set to false, policies will not try to be assigned to corp or online Management Groups. parLandingZoneMgConfidentialEnable | No       | Confidential Corp & Confidential Online Management Groups beneath Landing Zones Management Group have been deployed.
 If set to false, policies will not try to be assigned to Confidential Corp & Confidential Online Management Groups